ummaromanasama/3D_Print_Coding_Blocks/README.md

 # 3D_Print_Coding_Blocks

-Overview: Tangible coding blocks curates a more hands-on learning experience, encourage peer programming through unplugged computer science activities to understand the fundamental concepts of computer science.
+Overview: Tangible coding blocks curates a hands-on learning experience, encourages peer programming through unplugged computer science activities to understand the fundamental concepts of computer science.
 Students will develop their critical, analytical, and problem-solving skills through the use of physical coding blocks.

-To reproduce your own coding blocks for the classroom you will need:
+To reproduce your own coding blocks you will need:
 - 3D printer
 - Filament
 - [TinkerCAD account](https://www.tinkercad.com/)